How To Find The Best Day Care

 Know that there are no federal standards for day care centers and the licensing and regulations vary from state to state, so you’ll also have to do some of your own research.

-Are you thinking, Research?
+Are you thinking, research?
 But it’s near my home, I can afford it, and the teachers seem nice.
 Why do I have to do research?
 Richard Fiene, PhD, associate professor of human development and family studies at Penn State University, says this is common thinking for parents.
 “If they find a place that’s convenient and affordable, they’ll put blinders on and not see certain things that are important,” he says.

 Of course, feeling comfortable having your child there is very important, but Fiene recommends also gathering as many sources of information about a center as possible and using more objective standards to assess it than just a gut reaction.
-That’s because you also want a place that will encourage your child’s development and help her get ready for school.
-Fiene compiled findings from over 40 years of research to identify the most important attributes of a quality day care center in his “Thirteen Indicators of Quality Child Care” guidelines.
+That’s because you also want a place that will encourage your child’s development and help him or her get ready for school.
+Fiene compiled findings from over 40 years of research to identify the most important attributes of a quality day care center in his “13 Indicators of Quality Child Care” guidelines.
 NACCRRA used these indicators in its “Is This the Right Place for My Child?” checklist, which you can take with you and fill out when you visit a day care center.
 It will help you better gauge its quality.
 The list includes:

 Constant supervision and good teacher-to-child ratios

 A caregiver should watch your child at all times, even when she’s sleeping.
 Ask what the ratios at the center are.
 Ideally, there should be one caregiver per three to four infants or young toddlers, and one caregiver per four to six older toddlers or six to nine preschoolers.
-These ratios ensure that your child will get the one-on-one attention that’s crucial to her social and emotional development.
+These ratios ensure that your child will get the one-on-one attention that’s crucial to social and emotional development.